Maitrri/Music-Recommendation-System/README.md

 Description
 This project features a music recommendation system that uses two main approaches to suggest songs:

+Description
+This project features a music recommendation system designed to suggest songs using two main approaches:

+Popularity-based Algorithm: Recommends songs based on overall popularity metrics, such as listen counts.
+Collaborative Filtering: Provides personalized recommendations by leveraging user preferences and similarities.
+This includes:
+User-based Collaborative Filtering: Recommends songs based on similarities between users.
+Item-based Collaborative Filtering: Recommends songs based on similarities between items (songs).
+Installation
+To get started with the music recommendation system, you'll need to install the necessary

 Popularity-based Algorithm: Recommends universally popular songs to all users based on overall listen counts.
 Collaborative Filtering: Provides personalized recommendations by leveraging user preferences and similarities.
 It includes:
 User-based Collaborative Filtering: Recommends songs based on similarities between users.